Ian Britton (Scottish footballer): Burnley

-Britton's headed goal for the Clarets, three minutes into the second half of the final game of the 1986–87 season, secured a 2–1 win over promotion chasing Leyton Orient, helping to preserve Burnley's Football League status.
+Britton's headed goal for Burnley, three minutes into the second half of the final game of the 1986–87 season, secured a 2–1 win over promotion chasing Orient, helping to preserve Burnley's Football League status.

 Many of the side that played against Orient were subsequently released.
-Britton was one of only 2 members of that team to feature in the starting eleven at Wembley just one year later the other being Ray Deakin, when the Clarets faced Wolverhampton Wanderers in the Associate Members' Cup Final in front of 80,841 fans, a record for the trophy.
+Britton was one of only two members of that team to feature in the starting eleven at Wembley just one year later the other being Ray Deakin, when the Clarets faced Wolverhampton Wanderers in the Associate Members' Cup Final in front of 80,841 fans, a then-record for the trophy.

-The 1988–89 season proved to be Britton's last at Burnley and his last in League football.
-He'd scored his first goal for the club in a 2–1 defeat at Tranmere Rovers, and in January 1989 he scored at Prenton Park once again in what proved to be manager Brian Miller's final game in charge.
+The 1988–89 season proved to be Britton's last in League football.
+He had scored his first goal for Burnley in a 2–1 defeat at Tranmere Rovers, and in January 1989 he scored at Prenton Park once again in what proved to be manager Brian Miller's final game in charge.
 Miller was replaced by Frank Casper and although Britton remained in the side for much of the remainder of the season, he was released at the end of his third year with the club.